ndf-zz/rc-transponder/hardware/README.md

 LED/LFDATA and LED/DAT on reception of valid activation.
 LFDATA noise after trigger bit is due to AFE reconfiguration out of reset.
-Transmit sequence begins about 7ms after wakeup, the first token is transitted about 2ms later.
+Transmit sequence begins about 7ms after wakeup, the first token is sent about 2ms later.